benlansdell/ethome/docs/index.md

 ```
 where `label` and `prediction` reference column names to annotate the video with.

 A more detailed run through of features is provided in the How To guide.
+Also checkout `examples` for working demos to quickly see how things work.